esouliot/CarND-Behavioral-Cloning-P3/README.md

 - Fully connected layer,   1 Neuron, Output its value

 As in the traffic-sign classification project (found [here](https://github.com/esouliot/CarND-Traffic-Sign-Classifier-Project)), the [Adam Optimizer](https://arxiv.org/abs/1412.6980) was used for stochastic gradient descent, with mean-squared error being used as the loss function (since the output values are continuous in this task).

+#### Remarks on the NVIDIA model versus other convolutional neural networks

+- On a cursory level, it may seem unnecessary to implement a model such as the NVIDIA model used for this task, as opposed to a model such as LeNet or [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), but considering the context in which these networks were designed, it seems to be the best fit to use the NVIDIA model.

+- LeNet and AlexNet, though potentially "lighter-weight", were not necessarily designed with autonomous driving in mind.
+LeNet was originally designed for the task of classifying hand-written numerals, and AlexNet for object classification.
+The NVIDIA model, on the other hand, was designed for a real-world driving application not unlike the lap driving of this project.

+- As mentioned in the abstract of the team's article, the NVIDIA network was designed with the purpose of deriving a steering measurement implicitly from road markings with minimal training input.
+And although this task is only run on a simulator, and not a real vehicle such as in the study, the model is highly compatible for this project, as it successfully predicted steering angles implicitly using boundary markings implicitly.

 #### Collection of training data